Litigant in person

 In England and Wales, a litigant in person is an individual, company or organisation that has rights of audience (this is, the right to address the court) and is not represented in a court of England and Wales by a solicitor or barrister.
 Instructing a barrister and not a solicitor, for example through the Public Access Scheme, however, does not prevent the party on whose behalf the barrister had been instructed from being a litigant in person.

 It is possible nevertheless for litigants in England and Wales to obtain free legal advice and in some cases representation from the Citizens Advice Bureau (CAB).

 The term litigant in person is also used in the similar (but separate) legal systems of Irish law and Northern Irish law.

 The equivalent in Scotland is a party litigant and in the United States is pro se legal representation.

+The right to defend oneself in person or through chosen legal assistance is provided for in Article 6 of the European Convention on Human Rights.

 Civil defendant

 The defendants in the McLibel case (McDonald's Corporation v Steel & Morris, [1997] EWHC QB 366) represented themselves in person both at first instance and on appeal during a libel lawsuit which lasted nearly ten years.